polterguy/phosphorusfive/plugins/p5.io/README.md

      ... file 2 content, p5.lambda nodes ...
 ```

+Notice, if you try to load a file that does not exist, an exception will be thrown.

 ### [save-file], saving files

 The *[save-file]* Active Event, does the exact opposite of the *[load-file]* event.
 Try the following code.

 ```
-save-file:/foo.txt
+save-file:~/foo.txt
   src:@"Hello there stranger!
 =======

 I am a newly created file! :)"
 ```

-After evaluating the above Hyperlisp, a new file will exist within your main "/phosphorusfive/core/p5.webapp/" folder, called "foo.txt".
+After evaluating the above Hyperlisp, a new file will exist within your main "~/" user's folder, called "foo.txt".

 Whatever argument you pass into the *[src]* node, will somehow be converted into a text string, or a single binary piece of blob, and
 flushed into the file path given as the value of *[save-file]*.
 This allows you to create a new file, or overwrite an existing file,